 Like Lévi-Strauss in Tristes Tropiques (1955), we consider it harmful for granfino regulators to overreach beyond their competence to force a special profit model à priori, thereby creating a nursery school of rote transfer pricing analysis in which controlled taxable income is assessed as if science (economics and statistics knowledge) doesn’t have a place in tax compliance.

-Simple prescription and arbitrary procedures are unlikely to produce reliable arm’s length results, and the analyst must have the competence and discretion to make such determination, subject to a Daubert challenge.
+Simple prescription and arbitrary procedures are unlikely to produce reliable arm’s length results, and the economic analyst must have the competence and discretion to make reliable model determination, subject to a Daubert challenge.
 Under certain circumstances, quartiles of simple profit margins calculated from selected comparables are unlikely to pass any significance test of reliability.
-Economics and statistics competence require more expertise than blind knowledge of quartiles, and routine (though arbitrary) asset-based adjustments to the reported profits of the accepted comparables.
+Economics and statistics competence require more expertise than blind knowledge of quartiles or routine use of arbitrary asset-based adjustments to the reported profits of the accepted comparables.

 Using an acceptable principle of model reliability, which is also embedded in the OECD transfer pricing guidelines, and in its progenitor US transfer pricing regulations (for which we assume major responsibility), is an important escape from unreliable controlled taxable income assessment.